fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 t_from_db= tasks.get(task_id)
 **assert** equivalent(t_from_db,c_task)

-Chapter 3. pytest Fixtures • 68
+Lab 3. pytest Fixtures • 68

 The function will be called from the value of each item from the parametrization.